iris-edu/mseed2ascii/doc/mseed2ascii.md

 <b>-s</b>

 <p style="padding-left: 30px;">Scale the data, inversely, by the scale factor in metadata.
 Integer data will be converted to float type.
-The relavent units from the metadata will be reported in the header.</p>
+The relevant units from the metadata will be reported in the header.</p>

 <b>-f </b><i>format</i>